 Can’t-miss coffee spot #1: Dark Horse Espresso Bar

-If you’re traveling east from downtown, the first coffee shop you’ll hit is Dark Horse.
-A local mini chain, this east end addition mixes modern and vintage furnishings in perfect balance.
+If you’re travelling east from downtown, the first coffee shop you’ll hit is Dark Horse.
+A local mini-chain, this east-end addition mixes modern and vintage furnishings in perfect balance.
 With its signature communal table and natural light, you’ll be tempted to take a seat.

 Once Queen Street East meets Broadview Avenue, the strip kicks into high gear.
 From restaurants and markets to thrift and beauty shops, there’s a little bit of everything to browse.

 Stop into the Broadview Hotel’s bistro bar for coffee and a fresh-baked croissant or lunch if you’re still feeling peckish.

 Then keep an eye out for such conscious thrift shopping as Common Sort (760 Queen St. E.) and Good Juice Box Vintage (768 Queen St. E.).
 A little further east, you’ll stumble on Arts Market (790 Queen St. E.), which supports local makers.
 And if that’s more to your liking, you’ll want to stop by Tiny Record Shop (777 Queen St. E.) and Token (777 Queen St. E.) gift shop for more trinkets and a nice selection of vinyl LPs.
 Also, consider upgrading your hair care with handmade products from local cult fave, JŪS by Oreya (724 ½ Queen St. E.).
 Don’t forget to pick up fresh blooms at Quince Flowers (660 Queen St. E.) for your hotel room!
 106 Broadview Ave.